On This Page

 - Official web headers and footers are available for use outside of Drupal and can be configured using the Template Builder.

-- Web headers for use by student organizations are available in Drupal Lite.
-Student organization sites may not use the official footer and they must include a disclaimer stating: “This group is a Registered Student Organization and is independent from the University of Minnesota” to address potential confusion related to affiliation with the University.
+- Student organization sites may not use the official web header or footer and they must include a disclaimer stating: “This group is a Registered Student Organization and is independent from the University of Minnesota” to address potential confusion related to affiliation with the University.

 - Block M